 I write all the time myself.
 But, I’ve noticed only a few engineers focus on this skill.

-It’s unfortunate, as I think this is a very important skill to have.
+It’s unfortunate, as I think writing is a very important skill.
 I even outlined a guide for what I consider greater technical writing.

-So, take note of this.
-Improve your technical writing to set yourself apart from your peers.
+So, improve your technical writing to set yourself apart from your peers.

 Here are some examples where you’ll need to flex your technical writing skills: